-Corrupt audio sound by number three, Mr. Broadcast Engineer.
+All righty then we're up to audio sound by number three, Mr. Broadcast Engineer.

-Have a confirmation on that, please.
+Can I have a confirmation on that, please?

 All right, folks, time to fire point blank, dead between the eyes.

-I am getting a number of email complaints from people who are identifying themselves anyway as conservatives, who are saying that they have lost faith in me, that this is not what conservatism is all about, this is not the way conservatives should operate.
+I am getting a number of email complaints from people who are identifying themselves, anyway, as conservatives, who are saying that they have lost faith in me, that this is not what conservatism is all about.

-Let me let me tackle it this way.
+Let me tackle it this way.

-I think if I may be serious for a moment, we're in a war, a political war in this country, and only one side is fully engaged, and that's the enemy.
+I think, if I may be serious for a moment, we're in a war, a political war in this country, and only one side is fully engaged, and that's the enemy.

 And our enemy happens to be liberalism, which is found in the Democrat Party.

-I have been accused of being ungentlemanly, all of this because I suggested, did not make, did not demand, did not require, and I suggested that uh Republicans in Texas and Ohio cross over and vote for Mrs. Clinton in the primaries in order to keep the bloodletting in the Democrat Party going to keep them in a state of chaos.
+All of this because I suggested, did not make, did not demand, did not require, I suggested that Republicans in Texas and Ohio cross over and vote for Mrs. Clinton in the primaries in order to keep the bloodletting in the Democrat Party going, to keep them in a state of chaos, to see to it that their nomination fight wouldn't be not wrapped up until they go to the convention.

 Can we talk about who these people are?